Skip to content

 Source code in src/pamiq_core/data/interface.py

-def __init__(self, user: DataUser[T]) -> None:
+def __init__(self, max_queue_size: int | None) -> None:

-"""Initialize DataCollector with a specified DataUser.
+"""Initialize DataCollector with a specified queue size.

 Args: